 Modern economic development requires contemporary infrastructure, yet low-income communities often lag in broadband access, updated industrial facilities, and technology integration.
 NMTC investments have supported infrastructure improvements that position communities to compete for businesses and jobs in the 21st-century economy.

 Telecommunications infrastructure projects, industrial park developments, and technology-intensive facilities have all received NMTC support.
-When a community gains reliable high-speed internet access or modern industrial facilities through NMTC-financed projects, it becomes viable for businesses requiring such infrastructure, expanding the types of economic activity the area can support.
+When a community gains reliable high-speed internet access or modern industrial facilities through NMTC-financed projects, it becomes viable for businesses requiring such infrastructure.

 Strengthening Local Financial Ecosystems